-The award document is the document indicating your official award funding amount, the number of officer positions awarded (as applicable), the award number, the award terms and conditions, and the award start and end dates.
+The award package indicates your official award funding amount, the award terms and conditions, and the award start and end dates.

-The award document is pre-printed with your government executive's name.
-If this information is incorrect or has changed, please update your "Agency Contacts" online at www.cops.usdoj.gov.
-If the government executive has changed since the time of application, please have the current government executive for your agency sign the award document.
-Be sure to familiarize yourself with all terms, conditions, and requirements of your award before signing the award document.
-To officially accept your award, please electronically sign the award document within 45 days of the date shown on the award congratulatory letter.
-Print and retain a copy of all pages of the award document, award terms and conditions, the Financial Clearance Memorandum (FCM), and the award document supplement for your records.
+The award document is pre-printed with your authorized representatives' names.
+Be sure to familiarize yourself with all terms, conditions, and requirements of your award before accepting the award.
+To officially accept your award, the authorized representatives electronically sign the award document within 45 days of the announcement date.
+Print and retain a copy of all pages of the award document, award terms and conditions, award financial information, and award attachments for your records.

-The award start date indicated on the award document means that your agency may be reimbursed for any allowable costs incurred on or after this date.
-The duration of TRGP-Hire awards is five ears (60 months).
+The award start date is the first date of the Project Period on the award document.
+Your agency may be reimbursed for any allowable costs incurred on or after this date.
+The duration of TRGP-Hire awards is five years (60 months).
 The duration of TRGP-E/T awards is three years (36 months).
 TRGP-Hire recipients are awarded five years (60 months) of funding for each position funded.

-Your award number is in the following format: 2020-HEWX-0000 for TRGP-E/T awards and 2020-HHWX-0000 for TRGP-Hire awards funded in Fiscal Year (FY) 2020.
+Your award number is in the following format: 15JCOPS-21-GG-12345-INDI (see figure 1 on page 3).
 The COPS Office tracks award information based upon this number.
-Therefore, it is important to have your agency's award number (or your agency's ORI number) readily available when corresponding with the COPS Office.
+Therefore, it is important to have your agency's award number readily available when corresponding with the COPS Office.